Plastic Tubing

 When it comes to developing and manufacturing custom plastic tubing to your individual specifications, no one does it better than Plastic Extrusion Technologies.
 We have more than 300 grades and types of plastic tubing that all meet – or exceed – the highest standards in the industry.

-Plastic tubing can be designed for a wide variety of applications in a multitude of markets, including medical, chemical processing, industrial, retail, packaging, hardware, and food and beverage.
-Depending on your needs, certain resins can fulfill both NSF and FDA requirements.
+Plastic tubing or in some instances referred to as plastic tubes, can be designed for a diverse array of applications in numerous markets, including medical tubing for healthcare, chemical processing where chemical resistance is vital, industrial applications, retail, packaging, hardware, and food and beverage tubing, especially for beverages.
+Depending on your needs, certain resins can fulfill both NSF and FDA requirements, making them ideal for beverage and medical tubing applications.

-Using proprietary tubing extrusion methods, we are able to customize through the following choices:
+Using proprietary tubing extrusion methods, combined with extrusion of thermoplastic materials, we are able to customize through the following choices:

 Plastic Tubing Materials